 - 2 to 3 A levels, or equivalent, for a degree

-You could start on an advertising and media executive advanced apprenticeship and with qualifications and experience move into media planning.
+You could start on an advertising and media executive advanced apprenticeship.

-This typically takes 18 months to complete as a mix of learning in the workplace and study.
+This usually takes 18 months to complete and is a mix of learning in the workplace and study.

 Employers will set their own entry requirements.

 You might be able to start in a junior position at a small advertising agency in a position like admin assistant.